 Cyber security for in-service vessel

-In-service vessels are a prime target for cyber attacks, due to their often limited layers of technical and operational cyber protection.
-Increasing cyber safety and security measures is non-negotiable for ship owners looking to avoid cyber interference and its dangerous and expensive consequences.
+In-service vessels are a prime target for cyber attacks, due to their increasing connectivity – and their potentially lacking effective protection.
+Implementing cyber safety and security measures is non-negotiable for ship owners looking to protect their business continuity from cyber attacks.

-Bureau Veritas has developed a comprehensive cyber security framework for in-service vessels that helps owners protect their ships and comply with cyber security regulations.
-By working with our subsidiary, Bureau Veritas Solutions – Marine & Offshore, owners can develop and implement a customized cyber security management system.
+Bureau Veritas has developed a comprehensive cyber security framework for in-service vessels that helps owners protect their ships and comply with IMO Resolution MSC.(428)98.
+By working with our subsidiary, Bureau Veritas Solutions – Marine & Offshore, owners can develop and implement a customized ship cyber security management system.
 Bureau Veritas’ experts then use key classification rules to verify the proper implementation of cyber security measures and assess vessel compliance.

 - Develop a complete inventory of connected onboard and offshore systems, networks and equipment